wenghou2002/Calculate-The-Postcode-Distance/README.md

 # Postcode Distance Calculator

 A Spring Boot application that calculates the distance between UK postcodes using geographic coordinates.
-The application provides both a REST API and a command-line interface.
+The application provides both a REST API, command-line interface, and a modern Angular frontend.

 ## Features